lucacasula91/SnackView/README.md

 ### What's new in 1.0.9
 - New SnackViewDataSource protocol with which create your SnackView.
 - New SVImageViewItem class with which display images.
-- Dark mode is not compatible yet, for now SnackView continue to show light UI.
 - Compatible with the new UIWindowSceneDelegate system.